Ukraine News: SPD Minister Lambrecht is under pressure

 Even without a Ukraine war, the Ministry of Defense is difficult to manage, especially since Lambrecht has done many things right in her political career, but has had little contact with defense policy up until now.
 According to rumors, the trained lawyer was only the second choice for the office.

 Lambrecht first came under fire in January when her Ministry of Defense promised to deliver 5,000 helmets to Ukraine.
 Ukraine had actually demanded weapons in the escalating Ukraine conflict.
-However, the federal government – and certainly not only Lambrecht – decided against it (initially).
+However, the federal government – and of course not only Lambrecht – decided against it (initially).

 After all, it was Lambrecht who publicly glorified that helmet delivery.
 The SPD minister spoke of a “very clear signal” to Ukraine.
 “We stand by your side”.
 Around a two-hour flight from Berlin, the 5,000 helmets were – to put it mildly – noted with some irritation.
 Kiev Mayor Vitali Klitschko spoke of “a failure to provide assistance” and an “absolute joke”.
 The inglorious crowning glory: It also took those helmets weeks to even reach Ukraine.
 This, in turn, is certainly not solely attributable to Lambrecht, but is also due to the structures in the Ministry of Defense that have been languishing for years.